 From many diving destinations around the world, some destinations are considered challenging and could turn to dangerous dives if safety measures were not taken.
-The diving destinations here are destinations where the sea currents are unpredictable below and above the water, frequent changes of the seawater temperature and intimidating marine species.
-Even experienced scuba divers with high numbers of logged dives should pay attention on safety when diving in their dive sites.
+The diving destinations here are destinations where the sea currents are unpredictable below and above the water, frequent changes in the seawater temperature and intimidating marine species.
+Even experienced scuba divers with high numbers of logged dives should pay attention to safety when diving in their dive sites.

 Aliwal Shoal (South Africa)

 Aliwal Shoal is often surpassed by the popularity of cage sharks diving in South Africa.
 Located near to Durban, Aliwal Shoal offers the sightseeing of Tiger sharks without a cage.
 Tiger Sharks considered the world’s second most dangerous shark after the Great Whites Sharks.
 If you were lucky, you might see the Great Whites during the dive.